- We advise you to exercise normal safety precautions in Laos. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Civil unrest/Political tension

 Isolated incidents of civil unrest, including armed attacks and bombings, have occurred in the past.
+Foreign travellers are not ordinarily targeted.

 You are advised to avoid any protests or demonstrations and follow the instructions of local authorities.
 Curfews may be enforced and can include roadblocks, spot roadside checks and occasional raids on premises.